ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 You need to make your ADE environment a valid SVL cluster in order to launch any simulations.
 This is a one time configuration step.

-At first simulator run, there should be a window with only one button: `LINK TO CLOUD`, click it and go to an URL which has been printed in terminal window to create a cluster.
-You need an SVL account to do so.
-If you do not have one, create it now.
+At first simulator run, there should be a window with only one button: `LINK TO CLOUD`, click it.
+Web browser with `https://wise.svlsimulator.com/` should open, you can create a new cluster there.
+You need an SVL account to do so, if you do not have one, create it.

-@note SVL creates cluster by calling its remote service with access token.
-This operation requires a working internet browser which is missing by default in ADE.
-You have to manually go to a printed URL on your hosts web browser.

 More about linking to cloud: [documentation](https://www.svlsimulator.com/docs/installation-guide/installing-simulator/#linktocloud).